pwindle/x-spaces-volume-control/README.md

    reloads, new tabs and X's own player init, and works with X's native volume control state.

 There is deliberately **no Web Audio support**.
-An earlier version scaled `GainNode.gain` AudioParams (both the `.value` setter and the scheduling methods such as `setValueAtTime`).
-It was dropped after testing against the real player: it made no audible difference, and patching a shared AudioParam graph risks affecting unrelated audio such as local mic processing.
-The audible path is the media element, handled by (1).
+The audible path is the media element, handled by (1); scaling a shared `GainNode.gain` graph instead would risk affecting unrelated audio such as local mic processing, without reaching the level the player actually renders at.

 Cross-world plumbing: `volume-hook.js` (MAIN) has no extension APIs, so `volume-ui.js` (ISOLATED) drives it with `xspaces:volume-set` /